-It's a well known fact that electric cars require much less maintenance than ICE or hybrid vehicles.
-Simply put, EVs are much less complex and therefore there's fewer things that can go wrong.
+It's a well-known fact that electric cars require much less maintenance than ICE or hybrid vehicles.
+Simply put, EVs are much less complex and therefore there are fewer things that can go wrong.
 But just how much cheaper is it to own an EV?
-YouTuber Cleanerwatt lets us know in his latest video, comparing a Tesla Model 3 to a Honda Accord Hybrid.
+Last May, YouTuber Cleanerwatt uploaded a video to YouTube, comparing a Tesla Model 3 to a Honda Accord Hybrid.

-Using the latest prices available, the Model 3 will cost around $550 to run per annum.
-Meanwhile the Accord will set you back between $1,350 and $1,500 depending on trim level.
+Per the EPA, the Model 3 will cost around $550 to run per annum.
+Meanwhile, the Accord will set you back between $1,050 and $1,150 depending on trim level.
 All figures are for 15,000 miles.

-Although it can vary widely, the Accord will cost you $4,271 to maintain over a 5-year period per data from Edmunds.
-Meanwhile the Model 3 will set you back around $3,820 according to Cleanerwatt's calculations.
+Although it can vary widely, a previous model year (2022) Accord will cost you $4,095 to maintain over a 5-year period per data from Edmunds.
+Meanwhile, the Model 3 will set you back around $2,169.

-A 2017 Model 3 LR has, on average, lost around 35% of its value meanwhile a 2017 Accord Touring has lost approximately 42% of its value.
-Data was not provided for the Model 3 SR, which was the base Model 3 back in 2017.
+According to Cleanerwatt, a 2017 Model 3 LR has, on average, lost around 35% of its value meanwhile a 2017 Accord Touring has lost approximately 42% of its value.
+Data was not provided for the latest Model 3 RWD trim, which was not available in 2017.

-Factoring in all of the above, the total cost of ownership for a Model 3 RWD is $38,016 ($0.51 per mile) meanwhile total cost for an Accord Hybrid EX-L is $40,246 ($0.54 per mile).
-As for the Long Range Model 3, total 5-year cost of ownership is $42,990 ($0.57 per mile) while the Accord Hybrid Touring comes in at $42,772 ($0.57 per mile).
-One thing that wasn't factored in is local / state incentives, hence in all scenarios the Model 3 is likely cheaper to own, despite the high initial cost.
+Factoring in all of the above, the cost of ownership (excluding insurance, repairs, financing, and taxes) for a Model 3 RWD is $20,452 ($0.27 per mile) meanwhile total cost for an Accord Hybrid EX-L is $23,892 ($0.32 per mile) while the Accord Hybrid Touring comes in at $26,219 ($0.35 per mile).
+Factoring in the federal tax credit (and providing the owner can take full advantage of it), the Model 3's total cost comes down to $12,952 ($.17 per mile).
+In all likely scenarios, the Model 3 tends to be cheaper to operate, despite the high initial cost.